 Threema also supports tablets and smartwatches.

-Threema offers the unique feature of creating a poll right inside a chat.
-Forget about writing back and forth with your contacts when debating several options — initiate a poll with a few easy clicks and enjoy the useful overview about the voting process:
+Threema allows to create a poll right inside a chat.
+No need to write back and forth when considering several options – initiate a poll with a few taps, and get a useful overview of the received votes.

 - In a single chat, tap and hold on a received message to invoke the context menu.